UK Horology Community News

-A great place to visit in the British Horogical Institue click here for teh Wikipedia write up
+A great place to visit in the British Horogical Institue click here for the Wikipedia write up.

 Inventor and horologist Dr John C Taylor has been awarded the prestigious Harrison Medal by the Worshipful Company of Clockmakers at the annual Livery Dinner at Drapers’ Hall, London.
 Previous recipients include the renowned astronomer and physicist Sir Arnold Wolfendale FRS, horologist Jonathan Betts MBE and horologist David Thompson.

 Founded in 1631, the Worshipful Company of Clockmakers is the oldest horological institution in the world, and its prestigious Harrison Medal has only been awarded to six other people.
 It commemorates outstanding achievements in propagating knowledge of the history of clockmaking and its appreciation, and is named after John Harrison, the renowned inventor of the marine chronometer.

 Regarded as one of the world’s leading experts in the work of John Harrison, Dr Taylor has lectured around the world and alongside fellow Harrison Medal recipient Dava Sobel, who wrote the book Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time about John Harrison.
 Harrison was an early horological pioneer, and his ‘sea clock’, the precursor of the marine chronometer, was the first clock accurate enough to be used for navigational purposes.

 Dr Taylor has one of the world’s most comprehensive collections of early English clocks, including one of only three surviving John Harrison longcase clocks still working.
 Four of his items are currently being exhibited as part of the National Maritime Museum’s 'Ships, Clocks & Stars' exhibition, which has been transferred to Mystic Seaport, the USA’s leading maritime museum.